“Lest we forget”

 Partnership with Wounded Warriors Canada

 On January 2019, we proudly partnered with Wounded Warriors and chose to donate partial proceeds from our two brands launched concurrently with the Wounded Warriors partnership – the Shock Trooper and Commander (a total of six gloves).
-It was only fitting that these high performance gloves intended for everybody doing hard front-of-line work were used to help contribute to the Wounded Warriors charity.
+It was only fitting that these high performance gloves intended for everybody doing hard front-of-line work are used to help contribute to the Wounded Warriors charity.
 Resilient, hardworking, respectable.
 That’s how we’d describe both our forces and everyone who wears Shock Troopers and Commanders.
 To pay tribute to the veterans, forces and first responders who serve our country, we added the Wounded Warrior emblem to the top of the thumb on all of our Shock Trooper and Commander gloves.

 Donation to Wounded Warriors Canada